 \subsection{Model}

-We need a model in order to relate the measured shear to the mass and ellipticity of the dark matter halo.
-The model consists of a 1-halo term ($\Delta\Sigma\sbr{1h}$) which describes the matter associated with the lens galaxy.
-Normally, we would also include an offset group term to account for lenses that reside within subhaloes inside a larger host halo.
-However, few of the LRGs are expected be satellite galaxies: for example, from halo occupation modelling, \cite{ZhengZehaviEisenstein2009} predict satellite fractions of 2-5\% (depending on luminosity) for DR7 LRGs.
+Our model, which relates the measured shear to the mass and ellipticity of the dark matter halo, consists only of the so-called ``1-halo'' term, which describes the matter directly attached to the lens galaxy.
+One could also include an ``offset group'' term to account for lenses that reside within subhaloes inside a larger host halo.
+However, few of the LRGs are expected to be satellite galaxies: for example, from halo occupation modelling, \cite{ZhengZehaviEisenstein2009} predict satellite fractions of 2-5\% (depending on luminosity) for DR7 LRGs.
 The satellite fraction for the BOSS LRGs, which are less massive than the DR7 LRGs, is somewhat higher but still low: about 10\% \citep{WhiteBlantonBolton2011, ParejkoSunayamaPadmanabhan2013}.
 Consequently we neglect this term in the modelling.
 A 2-halo term is often included to account for the lensing signal from neighbouring haloes.
 This term is important at large radii, but not within the radial range we are concerned with in this work.

 The 1-halo term is comprised of the contribution from the stellar mass of the galaxy and the mass of the galaxy's dark matter halo.
 The stellar mass is treated as a point mass,

 We also require a term to describe the dark matter halo in the 1-halo term.
 Normally, an NFW profile is used to describe the density profile of a dark matter halo.
 However, the mass of the NFW profile does not converge when integrated to an infinite radius.
 Instead, we use a truncated NFW profile from \cite{BalMarOgu09} to describe the dark matter halo, which has a well defined total mass.
 The truncated NFW profile is